 Crown Of Anguish — Crown Of Anguish Review

-Crown Of Anguish, an Epic Death Band from the United Kingdom.
-August 14th, 2023, the band independently released their “Self-titled” debut EP album.
+Crown Of Anguish is a Epic Death Band from the United Kingdom.
+August 14th, 2023, the band independently released their Self-titled debut EP album.
 Six epic death metal tracks, that would gratify Nile and Morbid Angel fans.

 The First Three Sins, The Summary